MindChirp/tdt4250-emf/README.md

   Validates that both `width` and `height` are greater than zero, preventing invalid board sizes.

 - **`tilesInsideBoardBounds`**
-  Ensures that all `TilePlacement` coordinates lie within the board’s width and height.
+  Ensures that all `TilePlacement` coordinates lie within the board's width and height.

 - **`boardMustBelongToGame`**
   Ensures every board is associated with exactly one game, preventing orphaned boards.